 Pay annual renewal fee when renewal notice is mailed out.

 Obtain suitable Continuing Education credits at least every 2 years.
-If you need continuing education credits for 2015 one of the following will satisfy the requirement:
+If you need continuing education credits one of the following will satisfy the requirement:

 Attend a sewer training in another jurisdiction and submit documentation of attendance to FDHU.